 Keep or increase:

-• Exercise (produces dopamine through earned effort, not passive consumption)
+• Exercise (produces dopamine through effort and physical activation)

 • Creative work, cooking, reading, outdoor time